 - Guide to buying baby diapers in Japan

 One word – grand.
 But what else should you expect?
+Great location, short walking distance from Tokyo Station, sightseeing spots and drug stores.
 The Imperial Hotel Tokyo has been in business for over a century.
 They offer babysitting and child care services, which is great if you want a day out as a couple.
 There are also several shops like hair salons (for Mom’s time), a flower shop and a newsstand.

 Although recently opened in 2016, the Keio Plaza Hotel has been garnering loyal clients due to their impeccable service.
 The hotel offers complimentary transport to Tokyo Disneyland and DisneySea.
 Baby cribs and bed rails are available upon request but are in limited stock, so make sure to inform them in advance.

 Cerulean Tower is located in the center of Tokyo, near Shibuya Station.
 All their rooms are on the 19th floor and above, giving you a wonderful view of the entire city.
 They offer babysitting and child care services so you can enjoy their sauna or salon while having your kids being properly taken care of.

 6. Palace Hotel Tokyo, Otemachi Station (near Tokyo Station)

 Palace Hotel Tokyo is the ideal destination for business travelers who bring their family along.
 It is located in the Marunouchi business district and is well connected to various forms of transportation.
 The hotel also has several restaurants that cater to international cuisines, so for parents who want to try various dishes or those with toddlers who are picky eaters, never fear as you will surely have something wonderful to eat.